roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Questions and Answers

 * Q: How do I install this?
-  * A: See the usage section.
+  * A: See the Installation section.

 * Q: It tells me there is a syntax error, or I'm having another problem.
   * A: Download it again and retry.
-If the same thing occurs again, [open a new issue here][1].
+If the same thing occurs again, [open a new issue here](https://github.com/alfonsojon/roblox-linux-wrapper/issues).
 If you report a bug, please be as informative as possible.

 * Q: Roblox isn't behaving like it should.
   * A: Select the "Reinstall Roblox" option and press "Ok".
 If you continue having problems, [file a bug report here](https://github.com/alfonsojon/roblox-linux-wrapper/issues).